run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 ## Step 2: Cluster Authentication

-Researchers should be authenticated when accessing the Run:AI GPU Cluster.
+Researchers should be authenticated when accessing the Run:ai GPU Cluster.
 To perform that, the Kubernetes cluster and the user's Kubernetes profile must be aware of the IdP.
 Follow the instructions [here](researcher-authentication.md).
 If you have followed these instructions in the past, you must __do so again__ and replace the client-side and server-side configuration values with the new values as provided by on `General | Settings | Researcher Authentication`.

 ### Test

-Test connectivity to Run:AI command-line interface:
+Test connectivity to Run:ai command-line interface:

 * In the command-line, run `runai login`:
 * You receive a link that you must copy and open in your browser.
 Post login you will receive a verification code which you must paste into the shell window.